 Lael logo

-abierto means open — a common term in Essential Spanish.
+abierto means open — a common term in Travel Spanish.
 Learn how it's used in a real-world example.

 abierto